May 3, 2019 333

 The third step is communicating and sharing the standards of performance and the applicable rewards and sanctions with employees.

 Finally, the system must then be applied and experience documented.
 All of these steps may be done formally or informally: the major point is that they must be done by the owners of the business.
 When conducted appropriately, the system can serve as a powerful encouragement or source of motivation for employees.
 When done poorly or not at all, employees may become confused, demoralized or even angry.
-Some employees may come to understand that their progress in the business depends upon being the favorites of the owners rather being first class performers in the business.
+Some employees may come to understand that their progress in the business depends upon being the favorites of the owners rather than being first-class performers in the business.

 Consequently, such employees may engage in political behavior; telling on workmates, acting as praise singers of the boss, misrepresenting facts and events to the boss in order to gain personal favors.
 These and other types of problems are avoided when adequate attention is paid to performance appraisal.